Akshya1204/deepseek_api_integration/README.md

    npm run dev
    ```

 ## Usage
 - Ensure both frontend and backend servers are running.
 - Access the application at localhost
 - Start chatting in real time!

+## Contributing
+If you wish to contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Contact
 For questions or suggestions, please reach out via [your email/contact info].